Right to Choose ADHD: What SENCOs Need to Know in 2026

 Knowing ADHD traits in schools helps when making adjustments.
 Diagnostic reports use parent input and interviews (Barkley, 1990).
 Teachers should observe learners in class to build an educational picture (Visser et al., 2015; Sayal et al., 2018).

 ADHD includes inattention, hyperactivity, and impulsivity.
 These show up differently across learners (Barkley, 1990).
-Inattentive learners may be overlooked as they aren't disruptive (Mash & Barkley, 2003).
-They miss instructions and struggle with tasks.
-This affects progress even if it's not as noticeable as hyperactivity.
+Inattentive learners may be overlooked because their difficulties are less externally visible than hyperactivity.
+They miss instructions, lose materials, and struggle to sustain effort across a task.

 Classroom strategies should target executive function issues, not just behaviour.
 Barkley (1997) said ADHD is a self-regulation problem.
 A learner knows what to do but struggles to start and continue tasks.
 Use visual aids and timers.
 These support self-regulation better than lowered expectations.

 Talk to older learners about their strategies.
 Many adolescents with ADHD use hidden self-regulation.
-Ask learners about concentration, difficulties, and solutions.
-(Brown, 2022).
-This gives unique insight.
+Ask what helps them concentrate, what makes tasks harder, and which routines they already use.
+This gives insight that classroom observation alone can miss.
 Metacognition improves self-regulation in neurodivergent learners (White, 2023; Patel, 2024).

 RTC referrals cause friction when assessments lack school evidence.
 NICE NG87 (2018) says ADHD assessments need home and school input.
 Getting school evidence within the four to eight week RTC timeline proves challenging.
 (Sayal et al., 2018)